Medicago arborea

 Medicago arborea is a flowering plant species in the pea and bean family Fabaceae.
 Common names include moon trefoil, shrub medick, alfalfa arborea, and tree medick.
-It is found throughout Europe and especially in the Mediterranean basin, primarily on rocky shores among shrubby vegetation.
+It is native to several Mediterranean Basin countries – Spain and the Balearic Islands, Italy including and Sardinia and Sicily, Greece including Crete and the East Aegean Islands, and Turkey.
+It primarily grows on rocky shores among shrubby vegetation.
 It forms a symbiotic relationship with the bacterium Sinorhizobium meliloti, which is capable of nitrogen fixation.
 It is the only member of the genus Medicago which is used as an ornamental.
 M. arborea is sometimes misidentified as Cytisus, which it resembles.